PjotrVr/lms/DOCKER.md

 # Docker Usage Guide

-This guide provides instructions on how to build and run Docker containers for different environments in this project.
-Each environment (development, production, testing) has its own Dockerfile:
+This guide provides instructions on how to build and run Docker containers for production and testing.

 - Dockerfile: Used for production
-- Dockerfile.dev: Used for development
 - Dockerfile.test: Used for testing

 Make sure you have Docker installed on your machine.